 When your plants are affected by pests it means your plants might be suffering from less light, moisture and nutrients.

-Natural predators such as frogs, toads, lizards, worms are good for soil health.
+Natural predators such as frogs, toads, lizards and worms are good for soil health.
 Beneficial insects such as ladybugs are also good for your garden health, you might believe or not but it’s true many nurseries sell cans of them.
 Growing plants with small blossoms such as dill and sweet is good to attract insects.
-You can also select horticulture oils, insecticidal soaps, hot pepper sprays, garlic sprays.
+You can also select horticulture oils, insecticidal soaps, hot pepper sprays and garlic sprays.

 How to make organic pesticides

-- Now cut all the above in small pieces.
+• Now cut all the above into small pieces.

-- Boil all these mixture for 1 day in low flame.
+• Boil all these mixtures for 1 day on low flame.

-- After boiliing separate both hard and liquid forms.
+• After boiling separate both hard and liquid forms.

-- Later you can add or exceed it to 1.5 or complete 2 glass to 15-16 liter water.
+• Later you can add or exceed it to 1.5 or complete 2 glasses to 15-16 litre water.

 Harvesting